 On ACT English, commas are the single greatest source of confusion for most students.
 It's the most often tested punctuation mark on ACT English and appears very frequently.
 It’s vital to understand when you really need them so you can avoid overusing this tricky punctuation mark.

-The other forms of punctuation you will see tested on ACT English are semicolons, colons, dashes, and apostrophes.
+The other forms of punctuation you'll see tested on ACT English are semicolons, colons, dashes, and apostrophes.
 This guide covers them all!

 Verb errors are another major topic for ACT English questions.
 Make sure you understand how to spot even the most well hidden agreement errors.
-For example, the sentence "Each of the siblings have their own rooms" may sound okay, but the singular subject "each" actually requires the singular verb "has."
+For example, while the sentence, "Each of the siblings have their own rooms" might sound OK, the singular subject "each" actually requires the singular verb "has."

-Issues with verb forms are a lot more common than you might think: they include inconsistent tense usage, confusion of would and will, and gerund errors.
+Issues with verb forms are a lot more common than you might think.
+For ACT English, you'll need to be especially familiar with problems such as inconsistent tense usage, confusion of would and will, and gerund errors.

 The final major category of grammar issues is pronoun errors.
-Pronoun agreement, especially plural versus singular pronouns (e.g. it/he/she vs. they), trips a lot of students up.
+Pronoun agreement, especially plural versus singular pronouns (e.g., it/he/she vs they), trips up a lot of students on the ACT.

 Items in lists and comparisons need to be in the same form—that’s the basic rule of parallelism.
-This guide will help you understand exactly where parallelism errors appear and how to fix them.
+This guide will help you understand exactly where parallelism errors appear on ACT English and how to fix them.

-Relative pronouns are words like "who," "when," and "which" that introduce additional information.
+Relative pronouns are words, such as "who," "when," and "which," that introduce additional information.
 Common errors with relative pronouns are creating a fragment and using the wrong pronoun for what it’s describing.

-Adjective and adverb issues are relatively rare, but when they do appear, these questions usually involve an adjective being used in place of an adverb (e.g. "He ran quick" instead of "He ran quickly").
-You may also see questions about superlatives (most) versus comparatives (more).
+Adjective and adverb issues are relatively rare, but when they do appear on ACT English, they usually involve an adjective being used in place of an adverb (e.g., "He ran quick" instead of "He ran quickly").
+You might also see questions about superlatives (most) versus comparatives (more).

 Transitions are the most common type of rhetorical skills question on the ACT.
 These questions can be confusing, but learning a few simple tricks will make them much easier.